 To request disability accommodations at the Welch Galleries, please contact Cynthia Farnell at 404-413-5230 / cfarnell@gsu.edu with your request making sure to provide your name and the event name/date.

-There are a sprinkling of street spots on and around Peachtree Center Ave and Gilmer St and these are free after 7pm.
+Parking and Visitor Info:: There are a sprinkling of street spots on and around Peachtree Center Ave and Gilmer St and these are free after 7pm.
+GSU also has two visitor lots within a block or two of the gallery.
+These are T Deck and M Deck.

 If you’re unfamiliar with the area, be forewarned of the one way streets and students who cross them without looking.
 You’ll find a spot—just give yourself a little bit of time and a lot of patience.